evancanady/evancanady.github.io/_posts/2023-01-20-Principles.md

 ### Principles of Life

-Other's principles to read and steal.
+Others' principles to read and steal.

 * [Things I Know to be True](https://eightateeight.wordpress.com/2014/09/20/things-i-know-to-be-true/)
 * [All I Really Need to Know](http://theory.caltech.edu/~preskill/all-i-really-need-to-know.pdf)